skiph/rndemo/README.md

 Next, launch an Android emulator or attach an Android device and, from the top-level rndemo directory, run `npm run android`.

-This should rebuild the android project and run teh rndemo client on the Android device.
+This should rebuild the android project and run the rndemo client on the Android device.

 # Running the RNDemo App